cultuurnet/apidocs/projects/uitdatabank/docs/search-api/default-filters.md

 ```

 ### addressCountry
-Disabling the default `addressCountry` filter will also show results outside Belgium.
+Disabling the default `addressCountry` filter will also show results outside of Belgium.
 ```
 GET /offers/?addressCountry=*
 ```